 It is essential to be well prepared for the Tongariro Alpine Crossing, the weather can change quickly and often, and you hike through a myriad of different terrain during the 19.4km hike.
-One of the most important pieces of equipment is your footwear, as regular guides of the Tongariro Crossing we can give you the expert knowledge on the right boots to wear.
-Read on to find out exactly what boots or shoes are best for the Tongariro Alpine Crossing!
+One of the most essential pieces of equipment is your footwear, as regular guides of the Tongariro Crossing, we can give you the expert knowledge on the right boots to wear.
+Read on to find out precisely what boots or shoes are best for the Tongariro Alpine Crossing!

 A few things to know:

-Ankle support – During the crossing there are lots of rocky, uneven sections along with loose scree slopes, this means good ankle support is a must, so we recommend at least a mid-height boot which will give you good ankle support.
+Ankle support – During the Crossing there are lots of rocky, uneven sections along with loose scree slopes, this means excellent ankle support is a must, so we recommend at least a mid-height boot which will give you good ankle support.

 Wet weather – The weather changes all the time on the Tongariro Crossing, and you may get rain, fog or wet ground during your hike which will make your boots damp or wet.
 By using a proper hiking boot, you will give yourself more protection from the wet and keep your feet warm!

-Comfort – having a comfortable boot is a must, the Tongariro Crossing takes most people 6-8 hours, that’s a long time to be wearing the same boots!
-Be sure to have a proper fitting, worn in boot that feels comfortable with thick socks.
+Comfort – having a comfortable boot is a must, the Tongariro Crossing takes most people 6-8 hours, that's a long time to be wearing the same boots!
+Be sure to have a proper fitting, a worn-in boot that feels comfortable with thick socks.

 Materials – Most hiking boots fall into the category of synthetic or leather, both of which can be great.
-Synthetic boots will often wear in quicker and be lighter, but it’s important to make sure they have good water resistance – usually in the form of a gortex lining.
-Leather boots are usually heavier and take longer to wear in, but they have good waterproofing, warmth and will become long lasting and comfortable after you wear them in properly.
+Synthetic boots will often wear in quicker and be lighter, but it's essential to make sure they have good water resistance – usually in the form of a Gortex lining.
+Leather boots are often heavier and take longer to wear in, but they have good waterproofing, warmth and will become long lasting and comfortable after you wear them in correctly.

-Our recommendation: For most summer and spring conditions a synthetic, mid-height boot with good water resistance and tread will suit just fine.
-You will have the ankle protection and grip you need for the trickier sections of the trail, whilst being nice and light on your feet with water resistance just in case you do end up with a wet day.
+Our recommendation: For most summer and spring conditions, a synthetic, mid-height boot with excellent water resistance and tread will suit just fine.
+You will have the ankle protection and grip you need for the trickier sections of the trail while being nice and light on your feet with water resistance just in case you do end up with a wet day.

 A few things to know:

-Wet weather – There is a greater chance of wet weather during winter and autumn, even if it’s not raining your boots will probably still get wet if there is snow, therefore it’s important to have a warm, waterproof boot.
+Wet weather – There is a higher chance of wet weather during winter and autumn, even if it's not raining your boots will probably still get wet if there is snow, therefore it's crucial to have a warm, waterproof boot.

 Comfort – Same as during summer, comfort is a must!
 The Tongariro Crossing can take even longer during winter conditions, so you want to have nice comfortable boots that are the right size and well-worn in.

-Warmth – Being much colder during winter, its essential to have a warm pair of boots.
+Warmth – Being much colder during winter, it is essential to have a warm pair of boots.
 Be sure that your boots have a nice warm lining and you have the right pair of socks to go with them (see below for more info on socks)

-Our recommendation: For snowy and icy winter conditions a full height, leather boot with great traction and warmth is a good option.
+Our recommendation: For snowy and icy winter conditions a full height, leather boot with excellent traction and warmth is a good option.
 This will give you the ankle support you need for slippery conditions while keeping your feet warm and dry and should be compatible with strap on crampons.
-You can still use some synthetic boots, just be sure to check they have a good warm and waterproof lining, and make sure you bring the right socks (see more about socks below)
+You can still use some synthetic boots, just be sure to check they have an excellent warm and waterproof lining and make sure you bring the right socks (see more about socks below)